Weight Loss Blogs: Top 100

 3. A Journey To Thin

 A Journey To Thin was established in 2008 by Alissa, a 30-something new mom looking to get fit and healthy with her hubby.
 Alissa lost almost 90 pounds following Weight Watchers Online and transformed her body from overweight and unfit to successfully completing 5km running races.
 The blog documents her past struggles with postpartum depression and anxiety and focuses on advice and modifications that can be maintained for the long term.

 4. A Weight Lifted Blog at FitWoman.com

-Ten years ago Andie Mitchell weighted nearly 300 pounds.
-In a little over one year she lost 135 pounds after dedicating herself to learning about nutrition, eating better and exercising regularly.
-She is now a 31 year old New York Times bestselling author, healthy recipe developer, self confessed fan of the movie Titanic, and details her lessons learned on her blog and in her memoir.
+Ten years ago, Andie Mitchell weighed nearly 300 pounds.
+In a little over one year she lost 135 pounds after dedicating herself to learning about nutrition, eating better, and exercising regularly.
+She is now a 31-year-old New York Times bestselling author, healthy recipe developer, self-confessed fan of the movie Titanic, and details her lessons learned on her blog and in her memoir.

-Emily Ho is a body positive fitness blogger.
-Her highly regarded blog AuthenticallyEmmie.com documents a 110 pound weight loss, but more importantly it captures her focus on healthy lifestyle and positive body image – “loving my body no matter what my of the size.”
+Emily Ho is a body-positive fitness blogger.
+She highly regarded blog AuthenticallyEmmie.com documents a 110-pound weight loss, but more importantly, it captures her focus on a healthy lifestyle and positive body image – “loving my body no matter what my size.”
 Read about Emmie’s focus on ‘gaining life’ as well as her passion for all things fashion.